Nov 03 2008

 Why?
 Because all it means is that you weren’t as clear as you needed to be to make a successful agreement and all there is to do is renegotiate.

 Don’t take it as a personal affront, all it means is that something was missing from the original agreement.
 Find out what prevented the agreement from being kept.
-After you figure out what was missing, go back to your and use what you’ve discovered to renegotiate the strategies and make new agreements.
+After you figure out what was missing, go back to your intention and use what you’ve discovered to renegotiate the strategies and make new agreements.

 With great love and appreciation,